 Int.
 No. 617

-By Council Members Borelli, Treyger, Vallone, Ulrich, Deutsch, Matteo, Holden, Lander and Maisel
+By Council Members Borelli, Treyger, Vallone, Ulrich, Deutsch, Matteo, Holden, Lander, Maisel and Ampry-Samuel

 A Local Law to amend the administrative code of the city of New York, in relation to establishing a real property tax exemption for Cold War veterans

 Be it enacted by the Council as follows: